JayeshYevale/Facility-location-optimization/README.md

 from site coordinates rather than entered by hand.
 Includes two sensitivity studies and a look at formulation strength.

-**Model:** capacitated facility location with a cardinality constraint
+**Model:** Capacitated facility location with a cardinality constraint

 ![Optimal DC network](figures/warehouse_network_map.png)